 In the town itself it’s worth visiting the National Trust owned Tudor Merchant’s House, a fascinating house that has been recreated to look like it would have been in the late 15th century.
 Also visit the Tenby Museum and Art Gallery on Castle Hill near the harbour.

-For more ideas check out this great article – 10 things to enjoy on holiday in Tenby
+For more ideas check out this great article – Lose yourself in Tenby

 There is no shortage of great places to eat, but they are always changing, so this is definitely the time to consult TripAdvisor and choose accordingly!